JuliaLang/julia/doc/manual/noteworthy-differences.rst

   far is a complete expression, it is considered done; otherwise the input continues.
 One way to force an expression to continue is to wrap it in parentheses.
-- Julia has a powerful macro facility, and macros are indicated by the ``@`` character.
-Unlike C/C++, macros operate on parsed expressions, not on the text of the program.
-  There are two forms for using a macro, ``@mymacro(arg1, arg2, arg3)`` or ``@mymacro arg1 arg2 arg3``
-  The first form is useful if you need to have a macro call that spreads multiple lines (``@enum`` is a good case), and the second form allows handling calls like: ``@parallel for i=1:1000``.
-  Note: the second form can continue onto multiple lines, if the last expression on a line goes over to another line...
-  This can be a bit tricky to determine sometimes just where the macro ends.
+- Julia macros operate on parsed expressions, rather than the text of the program, which allows them to perform sophisticated transformations of Julia code.
+Macro names start with the ``@`` character, and have both a function-like syntax, ``@mymacro(arg1, arg2, arg3)``, and a statement-like syntax, ``@mymacro arg1 arg2 arg3``.
+The forms are interchangable; the function-like form is particularly useful if the macro appears within another expression, and is often clearest.
+  The statement-like form is often used to annotate blocks, as in the parallel ``for``
+  construct: ``@parallel for i in 1:n; #= body =#; end``.
+Where the end of the macro construct may be unclear, use the function-like form.
 - Julia now has an enumeration type, expressed using the macro ``@enum(name, value1, value2, ...)``
   For example: ``@enum(Fruit, Banana=1, Apple, Pear)``
 - By convention, functions that modify their arguments have a ``!`` at the end of the name,